 Thank you for considering City Garden Grade School as an option for your family.
-Open Enrollment for First, Second, Third and Fourth Grade begins on February 1st of each year and ends September 1st.
+Open Enrollment for First through Fifth Grades begins on February 1st of each year and ends September 1st.
 We invite you to come to any of our Open Houses to experience Waldorf education and learn more about our school.
 Our Open Houses provide a wonderful opportunity to meet our staff, visit our classrooms, see student work, and familiarize yourself with our educational philosophy.

 1) Attend an Open House to learn about City Garden Grade School.
 If you are unable to make an Open House, call for a personal tour.

 2) If you are interested in Waldorf education and want to learn more, we ask that you come to observe in our classrooms one morning.
 These observations are set up with our teachers.